NREL/hescore-hpxml/README.md

 This translator script takes an HPXML file or directory of files as an input and generates HEScore inputs from it.
 The HEScore inputs are exported as json.

-Details of the translation assumptions can be found in [the documentation](http://hescore-hpxml.readthedocs.org/en/latest/).
+Details of the translation assumptions as well instructions for use can be found in [the documentation](http://hescore-hpxml.readthedocs.org/en/latest/).

 Instructions on how to run the script are available from the command line by typing in: